My mind has a mind of its own.

 Monkey Mind: I want spinach and mushroom!

-Me: OK, spinach and mushroom.
+Me: Okay, spinach and mushroom.
 Now let’s get back to work.